Council Notes: Updates from Staff Council

 January 2025

 After opening with a meditation on the Gospel of Mark and prayer, Raphael Abayateye from Global Engagement provided the Council an overview of the programs and services of the office.
 Then, Daniel Ramirez and Caroline Nickle from Baylor Marketing and Communications reviewed best practices for the use of email at Baylor and encouraged the use of the university’s Emma mass email platform.
 The Constitution and By-Laws committee reviewed proposed edits and some minor revisions to Staff Council by-laws that will be reviewed and voted on at the next meeting.
-Dr. Jeff Olafsen provided a brief Faculty Senate update that included a report on changes in research administration, updates on microaggressions in the classoom, AirBNB as an option for travel, the asynchronous Monday in the spring, the ongoing transition to Interfolio for faculty reviews, changes coming to the student evaluation process, and the upcoming Faculty Senate elections.
+Dr. Jeff Olafsen provided a brief Faculty Senate update that included a report on changes in research administration, updates on microaggressions in the classroom, AirBNB as an option for travel, the asynchronous Monday in the spring, the ongoing transition to Interfolio for faculty reviews, changes coming to the student evaluation process, and the upcoming Faculty Senate elections.
 The meeting concluded with committee reports that covered upcoming Staff Council nominations and elections, the staff compassion fund, a developing survey on remote and flex work, and an update on developments toward a staff mentoring program.
 The meeting was adjourned, and the Council will convene again in February.

 Not sure who represents your area on Staff Council?
 See the list here!